Plumbing Service Plans: Are They Worth It? Complete Guide & Costs

 • Monthly premiums + per-claim fees add up

-Pay-per-visit means zero recurring costs, but you pay full price every time — typically $150+ just for a service call, before any labor or parts.
+Pay-per-visit means zero recurring costs, but you pay full price every time.
+In 2026 that translates to $75 to $300 just for the service call, plus $75 to $200 per hour for standard labor and up to $350+ per hour during evenings, weekends, or holidays.
 There's no inspection, no priority scheduling, and no safety net for early problem detection.
 This only makes sense for newer homes with minimal plumbing concerns.
+To compare pricing structures side by side, review our flat rate vs hourly plumbing breakdown.

 Which Option Is Right for You?